devondevos/d4s_new_resume/README.md

   "cd" to the location of the file, use "npm install" in the terminal to download the files needed to start the website, then use "node server.js" to start the server.
+  Then go to your browser and enter http://localhost:3000/

 It consists of less that 10 pages mainly the index, the todoList, weatherWebsite and bookReview projects.
 It is built using: